ddl-dave-heinicke/Data-Analyst-Workshop-Electricity/.ipynb_checkpoints/README-checkpoint.md

 </p>

 Paste the copied link into a new private/incognito window.
 Note that you're able to view the app without being logged into Domino.
 Try sending this URL to a colleague at your company to show them the work you've done.

-Domino provides free licenses for business users to login and view models/apps etc -

 ### *** End of Labs ***